 Camp Fire Camp Sweyolakan and Camp Fire Camp Dart-Lo are in compliance with hundreds of standards and regulations as required by the American Camp Association (ACA) and various government agencies.
 Our camps meet or exceed standards in all areas of health and safety, programs, transportation, qualifications of staff, food service, sanitation and site.

 Our mission is to work with parents to provide the best experience for your child.
 Campers must be able to navigate rugged, uneven terrain.
 If you have concerns about your camper’s ability to walk on rough trails and up steep hills, please contact us with specifics.
+All campers must be potty trained.

 A Health History is required annually and ensures we have the most accurate health information on your child.